CohereHealth/retrievall-oss/README.md

+> [!WARNING]
+> This repository was put together for demonstration purposes, and might not be actively updated!

 # 🎣 Retrievall
 Retrievall ("retrieve all") is a general framework for retrieval tasks.
 It aims to let you retrieve whatever you want from anything you want however you want to.